Thomas Hayter: Life

 In the House of Lords Hayter took a surprisingly liberal stance on the Jewish Naturalisation bill, for which he was roundly insulted at York.
 Feeling weak and frequently feverish he joined the royals on their habitual progresses to the Spa towns of the west of England.
-In 1758 he preached a renowned sermon at London's Guildhall in front of the Duke of Devonshire to inspire the government on the treatment of patients at the Foundling Hospital in St Bartholomew's.
+In 1758 he preached a renowned sermon at the London Guildhall in front of the Duke of Devonshire to inspire the government on the treatment of patients at the Foundling Hospital in St Bartholomew's.
 He was seen taking the waters at Malvern as early as 1761 for rheumatic pains.

 Hayter gained preferment as Bishop of London on 19 September 1761, was made a Privy Councillor the same year.
 He was patronised by Lord Talbot, the Catholic nobleman, who secured his nomination at Bow Church in the East End to be Bishop of London on 24 October 1761 where he was ordained.
 As bishop of London he held the subsidiary post of dean of the Chapel Royal, a post he held until his death on 9 January 1762 at his house in Lisle Street, Leicester Fields, London from dropsy.
 He was recognised by the erection of a white marble tomb and was buried in the churchyard of All Saints Church, Fulham, London, on 16 January 1762.